AI Trail Analysis

 Nearby amenities⌄

-- Parking lot (can fill quickly)
+- Parking lot (limited capacity)

-- Vault toilets at the trailhead
+- Privy (outhouse) at trailhead

 - Restaurants in Salem/Roanoke